loning/zeckendorf-hilbert/docs/euler-article/gls-union/05-unified-time/12-time-domains-solvable_en.md

 - Must choose window (measurement resolution)
 - Unification at affine equivalence class, not pointwise values

-This completes the **final piece of the puzzle** of GLS unified time theory: strict conditions from boundary data to time reconstruction.
+This constitutes a **significant part** of the GLS unified time theory: strict conditions from boundary data to time reconstruction.

 ---